 “Inspiratory muscle fatigue was evident after each 200-m swim (p < 0.05) but did not differ between the 4 strokes (range 18-21%) … These results demonstrate that IMF occurs in response to 200-m race-paced swimming in all strokes and that the magnitude of IMF is similar between strokes when breathing is ad libitum occurring no less than 1 breath (inhalation) every third stroke (Lomax 2013).”

 Remember, breathe as much as you want, as long as it doesn’t increase your energy expenditure and/or impede your horizontal velocity.
-Want some weekend reading?

 Swimming Warm-down; Land Warm-down

-“The results of the present study suggest that it does not matter whether a self-paced continuous steady rate swimming velocity or a swimming recovery consisting of various strokes, intensities, and rest intervals is adopted as a recovery activity.
-As both swimming recoveries removed more blood lactate than the land-based recovery, swimmers should therefore be advised to undertake a swimming-based recovery rather than a land-based recovery (Lomax 2013)”.
+“The results of the present study suggest that it does not matter whether a self-paced continuous steady rate swimming velocity or a swimming recovery consisting of various strokes, intensities and rest intervals is adopted as a recovery activity.
+As both swimming recoveries removed more blood lactate than the land-based recovery, swimmers should, therefore, be advised to undertake a swimming-based recovery rather than a land-based recovery (Lomax 2013)”.

 Body Size and Glide Efficiency

 Body size and gliding efficiency are commonly associated in swimming.
 Glide efficiency is essential, as drag is the largest inhibitor of horizontal velocity aka the more drag, the slower you go!
 In this study,